 I think these are the perfect tamales and ones I make every year.

 They have all the elements of an authentic Mexican tamale—soft dough, juicy, flavorful pork, savory and complex sauce.

 If you’ve ever wanted to try making mole sauce or tamales this recipe is a great place to start.

 Tamales are a dumpling of sorts and a staple of Mexican cooking although they are made all throughout Mexico and Central America and even in parts of South America too, like Venezuela, where they are called Hallacas.

-At their most basic they are dough (almost always made with a corn flour called masa harina wrapped in either dried corn husks or banana leaves and steamed.
+At their most basic they are dough (almost always made with a corn flour called masa harina or ground field corn) wrapped in either dried corn husks or banana leaves and steamed.